Smilo-platform/ethereum-keys-sgx/README.md

-# __A Pure Rust Implementation of an Elliptic Curve Keypair Generator in an Intel SGX Enclave__
+# __A Pure Rust Implementation of an Elliptic Curve Keypair Generator in an Intel SGX Enclave for Smilo Hybrid Blockchain__

 ## __:black_nib: Notes:__